Make a perfect cup of gyokuro

 Share

-Our gyokuro teas are from Uji which is renowned in Japan for producing the finest gyokuro.
+Our gyokuro teas are sourced from Uji, renowned in Japan for producing the finest gyokuro.

-Netto Gyokuro is fine-drawn and can be brewed at a higher temperature.
+Netto Gyokuro is fine-drawn, allowing for a higher brewing temperature.
 There is also a lower steeping time of one minute.
 It is also excellent served iced during the summer months.

 Netto Gyokuro Brewing: